Inex-Adria Aviopromet Flight 450: Aircraft

+The aircraft involved was a McDonnell Douglas DC-9-32, registered as YU-AJO, which was manufactured by McDonnell Douglas in 1971.
+It was equipped with two Pratt & Whitney JT8D-9 engines.

 Accident

-The DC-9 was operated by Inex-Adria Aviopromet on a morning flight from Tivat to Prague with mostly Czechoslovakian tourists returning home from vacations on the Adriatic sea.
+The DC-9 was operated by Inex-Adria Aviopromet on a morning flight from Tivat to Prague with mostly Czechoslovak tourists returning home from vacations on the Adriatic sea.
 Captain Miodrag Marović (40) and First Officer Rade Popov (49) had an uneventful flight with clear weather, until they entered a published landing procedure above PR non-directional beacon (NDB).
-Czechoslovakian ATC took over the aircraft at the border at 09:01.
+Czechoslovak ATC took over the aircraft at the border at 09:01.
 After identification, the crew asked for weather information.
 ATC responded that the total visibility in Prague is 1,500 m and on runway 25 (later known as runway 24) only 200 m.
 At the same time, ATC warned the crew that both the instrument landing system (ILS) for RWY 24 and the precision approach radar (PAR) were inoperative - "JP450, ILS and PAR are out of service on runway 25".

 The pilot asked - "I understand, but what do we do now?".
 ATC responded - "You can continue to Prague or divert to another airport."